 1. Revenue Maximization

-Through the analysis of price elasticity, companies are able to determine the best pricing strategy that maximizes their revenue.
+Through the analysis of elastic and inelastic demand, companies are able to determine the best pricing strategy that maximizes their revenue.
 If demand is elastic, lowering prices might boost total revenue by increasing sales volume.
 Conversely, if demand is inelastic, raising prices could lead to higher revenue with only a minimal drop in sales.

 2. Pricing Strategies